wp-plugins/never-moderate-registered-users/readme.txt

 == Changelog ==

+= 2.1 (2013-01-05) =
+* Fix so spam comments from registered users get approved
+* Accept $commentdata arg from 'pre_comment_approved' filter instead of using global
+* Check for use of both user_ID or user_id in commentdata array
+* Add unit tests
+* Note compatibility through WP 3.8+
+* Drop compatibility with versions of WP older than 3.1
+* Update copyright date (2014)
+* Minor code and documentation reformatting (spacing, bracing)
+* Change donate link
+* Add banner image

 = 2.0.5 =
 * Add check to prevent execution of code if file is directly accessed
 * Note compatibility through WP 3.5+